bosun-monitor/bosun/docs/system_configuration.md

 `DefaultRunEvery = 5`

 ### RuleFilePath
 This is the path to the file that contains all the definitions of alerts, macros, lookups, templates, notifications, and global variables which are [documented here](/definitions).
-If saving is enabled, this file can be written to by Bosun via the API or UI.
+If saving is enabled, this file can be written to by Bosun via the API or [Save UI](/usage#definition-rule-saving).

 Example: `RuleFilePath = "dev.sample.conf"`